 - Description: The Counseling Department offers a 6- week preparatory course in anticipation of the fall and spring SAT tests offered at Lower Dauphin.

 - Registration: Student may register for the course in the Counseling Office.
-Fall Registration Form
+Registation Form Calendar (Dates/Room #)

 - Fee: Yes.

-- Course Dates: The fall session begins in September.
-Please see the dates listed on the registration form.
+- Course Dates (LDHS): The fall session begins in September and the winter session begins in January.
+Dates are listed on the registration form.